Embrace the Mess: Why Messy Play is Important for Kids

 Do you remember?

-In “Rocky and Rory baking a GIANT cupcake,” Rory dives headfirst into a pile of flour, creating a snowy scene out of baking ingredients!
+In Rocky and Rory: Baking a GIANT Cupcake by Anngri Arts, Rory dives headfirst into a pile of flour, creating a snowy scene out of baking ingredients.
+It’s a joyful snapshot of how messy play sparks imagination, confidence, and connection especially for little learners.

 Why Messy Play Matters